cakephp/cakephp/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the cakephp organization, with the correct target branch.
+* Submit a pull request to the repository in the CakePHP organization, with the correct target branch.

 ## Test cases and codesniffer